JMortifee/User-centric-front-end/README.md

 Below are four user stories that have been extrapolated out of 2 epics:

-_Epic 1:_ users want to be able to view the services that Greenstride provides so that they can determine if they are the services the user requires.
+#### Epic 1: Users want to be able to view the services that Greenstride provides so that they can determine if they are the services the user requires.
 The user can then learn more about these services in more detail and get in contact if they want a quote.

-_user story 1:_ The user wants to see the services Greenstride provide and how they go about these services.
+__User story 1:__ The user wants to see the services Greenstride provide and how they go about these services.

-_Solution to user story 1:_ When the user loads the website the home page will contain a brief overview of the company, there will also be a button for the user to click to get to the services page to learn more about the company.
+__Solution to user story 1:__ When the user loads the website the home page will contain a brief overview of the company, there will also be a button for the user to click to get to the services page to learn more about the company.

 ![Home Wireframe](wireframes/home-wireframe.png)
 Format: ![Wireframe depicting home page design](url)

-_User story 2:_ Once the user has read through the information about the service they would like to use they need to be able to get in contact.
+__User story 2:__ Once the user has read through the information about the service they would like to use they need to be able to get in contact.

-_Solution for user story 2:_  at the end of each services section an embedded link in some text will guide them to the contact page.
+__Solution for user story 2:__  At the end of each services section an embedded link in some text will guide them to the contact page.

 ![Home Wireframe](wireframes/services-wireframe.png)
 Format: ![Wireframe depicting services page design](url)

-_Epic 2:_ Existing customers or users who have been recommended Greenstride, want to be able to get a quote quickly.
+#### Epic 2: Existing customers or users who have been recommended Greenstride, want to be able to get a quote quickly.

-_User story 3:_ The user knows or has learnt of the services and would immediately like to get in contact.
+__User story 3:__ The user knows or has learnt of the services and would immediately like to get in contact.

-_Solution for user story 3:_  Next to the learn more button there will be a quick quote/ contact button that will take you directly to the contact page where there will be phone information and a contact form.
+__Solution for user story 3:__  Next to the learn more button there will be a quick quote/ contact button that will take you directly to the contact page where there will be phone information and a contact form.

 ![Home Wireframe](wireframes/home-wireframe.png)
 Format: ![Wireframe depicting home page design](url)

-_user story 4:_ The User is an existing customer and would like to see what their company has used Greestride for in the past.
+__user story 4:__ The User is an existing customer and would like to see what their company has used Greestride for in the past.

-_Solution to user story 4:_ A login section will allow users to see their previous invoices and transactions.
+__Solution to user story 4:__ A login section will allow users to see their previous invoices and transactions.

 ![Home Wireframe](wireframes/contact-wireframe.png)
 Format: ![Wireframe depicting contact page design](url)